Home/Services/Case Management

 Mindfulness Based Cognitive Behavioral Therapy

-Our service is grounded in evidence-informed principles of Mindfulness Based Cognitive Behavioral approaches (MCBT).
+The service is grounded in evidence-informed principles of Mindfulness Based Cognitive Behavioral approaches (MCBT).
 Mindfulness-based cognitive behavioral strategies are delivered by licensed clinicians or incorporated into care planning in coordination with outside providers.
-This is structured, intentional, outcomes-driven case management for clients who need help becoming functional, independent, and self-sustaining.
-We are not here to do life for our clients, we're here to teach them how to carry it.

 Frequently Asked Questions